darrenswhite/plagiarism-detection-plugin/README.md

-# IntelliJ IDEA Keystroke Recorder Plugin for Plagiarism Detection
+# IntelliJ Plugin to Aid With Plagiarism Detection